Canadian lawmakers fume after Facebook's Zuckerberg snubs invitation

 In April, Canada’s Privacy Commissioner Daniel Therrien said Facebook broke Canadian privacy laws when it collected the information of some 600,000 citizens, and he said he would seek a court order to force the social media giant to change its practices.

-Last month, Canada’s government said the world’s major social media companies, including Facebook, are not doing enough to help it combat potential foreign meddling in the national elections, adding that they may need to be regulated.
+Last month, Canada’s government said the world’s major social media companies, including Facebook, were not doing enough to help it combat potential foreign meddling in the national elections, adding that they may need to be regulated.

-Reporting by Steve Scherer; Editing by Nick Zieminski
+Reporting by Steve Scherer; Editing by Nick Zieminski and Tom Brown